lektorium-tutor/lekt/docs/plugins/examples.rst

 Examples
 ========

-The following are simple examples of :ref:`Tutor plugins <plugins>` that can be used to modify the behaviour of Open edX.
+The following are simple examples of :ref:`Lekt plugins <plugins>` that can be used to modify the behaviour of Open edX.

 Skip email validation for new users
 ===================================